SRI-CSL/WrapPat/README-theory.txt

 where funBs is a set of function blocks with unique identifiers, and emsgs is the set of incoming messages of the form {{fbId,in},ev}.

+Notation:  we use fbId, fbId0 ... for FB identifiers, in/out for FB input/output connections, and ev for the event/ signal transmitted by a message.

 Links of the form {{fbId0,out},{fbId1,in}} connect ouputs of one FB to inputs of another FB (possibly the same).
 They